soundpress/RulesOfNYC/docs/c35/index.rst

       (iv) the labor organizations make contributions from separate accounts.

    (3) It is the responsibility of the candidate to determine whether a contribution exceeds the applicable contribution limit.
-To ensure that the candidate does not accept a contribution exceeding the applicable limit, the candidate must review the relationship between affiliated contributors before the candidate accepts and deposits their contributions or rejects and returns the contributions under Rule 1-04(b) and (c).
+To ensure that the candidate does not accept a contribution exceeding the applicable limit, the candidate must review the relationship between affiliated contributors before the candidate accepts and deposits their contributions or rejects and returns the contributions under 52 RCNY § 1-04(b) and (c).
 The candidate has the burden of demonstrating why the candidate has retained an over-the-limit contribution from contributors who or which constitute a single source.

 (i) [Reserved.]